igponce/Tableau10-Desktop-Qualified-Associate-Outline/README.md

 ### Bullet graphs

-This graphs don't resemble a bullet.
+This graphs don't resemble a bullet at first sight.
 They are like barcharts with a distribution showing progress towards a goal behing the bar.

 https://www.interworks.com/blog/ccapitula/2014/12/29/tableau-essentials-chart-types-bullet-graph